MichaelRechenberg/cs410-project/dev/README.md

 Note: run example.py within the same directory you have the above files and directories within.  a directory idx/ will also be created in the directory you run example.py

+Note: you if you accidentally delete parsed_docs/file.toml, simply copy backup_file.toml into parsed_docs/ and rename it to file.toml